 Boston

 § This page gives an overview of the Boston local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Boston in Lincolnshire is a market town district on the east coast, dominated by the impressive St Botolph’s Church, or “Boston Stump,” one of the largest parish churches in England.
 The River Witham runs through the town, linked historically to the Hanseatic League and overseas trade.
 The surrounding Fens create a flat, fertile landscape of agriculture and wide skies.
 Villages and hamlets dot the countryside, while drainage channels and dykes crisscross the area, reflecting centuries of land reclamation.
 The town itself remains a historic centre with strong ties to trade, agriculture, and maritime heritage.

-The administrative boundary of Boston can be viewed on OpenStreetMap: District Boundary of Boston.
+The administrative boundary of Boston can also be viewed on OpenStreetMap: District Boundary of Boston.

 Key Facts about Boston